AlexeyNielandPedroza/FuchsiaForMotoEdge2024-DSU/README.md

-I am clearly mad or on something
+I am clearly mad or on to something